tigerabrodi/narutosstudent/README.md

 # 👋

 I love to code.
-TypeScript and C is my current jam. 🤘
+TypeScript and Remix is my jam. 🤘

 I write on both my blog and newsletter.

-I read on average two books weekly.
-If it isn't self-improvement, business or programming, I enjoy history.

-My story summarized:

-1. Moved from Sweden to Germany at 14.
-2. Lost two academic years.
-3. Dropped out of high school at 19 and began working as a Junior Frontend Developer.
-4. Got my first promotion in 10 months.
-5. 1.5 years later I landed two Senior Software Engineering offers.
-6. Today?
-Pedal harder, loving the grind.
+I like to read. 📚

 All about me: